 Whether you’ve been a freelance blogger on and off for a while or you’re a complete freelance blogging newbie, there are many benefits of undergoing this type of freelance work as a way of paying the bills at the end of every month.

-Granted, I’ve only been a full-time freelance writer for a little over a month, but I already never want to go back to a standard 9-5 job!
+Granted, I’ve only been a full-time freelance blogger for a little over a month at the time of writing this, but I already never want to go back to a standard 9-5 job!

 Gone are the days where you have a manager breathing down your neck because an important deadline is coming up thick and fast and you haven’t yet completed the work due to the sheer volume of it all.

 You can also kiss goodbye to bosses or colleagues who have belittled you, or misunderstood you or were trying to put you down just because it made them feel that little bit better about themselves.

 You are now in charge of your own work schedule and, believe me, the power that comes with it feels incredible.

 2. You Set Your Own Hours